SunTT-DOC/PremPS/README.md

 4. FoldX

-   This is available at the FOLDX website.
+   This is available at the FoldX website.

    http://foldxsuite.crg.eu/